 Next week brings school again, with changed household schedules with changed household schedules for the rest of the year.

 Happy birthday to you: Ann Vachon, who celebrated her fourth birthday Tuesday, with many of her little friends "partying" with her.-Herbert Cooper, who also celebrated his fourth birthday, Monday, with a party at the lake.
 Eight little guests helped clean up on cake, jello, sandwiches, et cetera, and I hear the ducks had quite a feast, too.

 cetera, and I hear the ducks had quite a feast, too.

-Rev. Wilmer Pierce Johnston returned from his month's vaca-tion in Virginia.
+Rev. Wilmer Pierce Johnston returned from his month's vacation in Virginia.
 At Delaplane, Virginia, he delivered a sermon, as he has done annualy since the first sermon he ever preached.
-When he made his regular weekly visit to the Cooperator office, Rev. Johnston introduced Walter Slo-comb, Jr., who is to be the new Community Church Choir director.
+When he made his regular weekly visit to the Cooperator office.
+Rev. visit to the Cooperator office, Rev. Johnston introduced Walter Slocomb, Jr., who is to be the new Community Church Choir director.

 (See Community Church News.)

-Community Church Choir director.
-(See Community Church News.)
-Mrs. James R, Johnston, 14-D Ridge Road, recently entertained co-workers of the Soil Conser-vation Service, an organization that is contributing much to the war effort at the Beltsville Research Center.
-Included in her guests were Marjorie Warren, Jacqueline Collier, Lucille Kantz-ler and Irene M. Lewis.-Return-ing with the Abraham Chasanows from Chicago Sunday were Mrs. Claire Warner and Patsy Dunbar.
+Mrs. James R. Johnston, 14-D

+Ridge Road, recently entertained

+co-workers of the Soil Conserco-workers of the Soil Conservation Service, an organization that is contributing much to the war effort at the Beltsville Research Center.
+Included in her guests were Marjorie Warren, Jacqueline Collier, Lucille Kantzler and Irene M. Lewis.-Returning with the Abraham Chasanows from Chicago Sunday were Mrs. Claire Warner and Patsy Dunbar.
 Claire Warner and Patsy Dunbar.

-Mrs. Warner left to return to Philadelphia Tuesday, via Wash-ington and Baltimore, in both of which places she plans to visit friends.
+Mrs. Warner left to return to

+Philadelphia Tuesday, via Washington and Baltimore, in both of which places she plans to visit

-mgoon and Batchnore, in both of which places she plans to visit friends.
-Bob McClary, former Cooper-ator staff member, arrived from Oregon this week to visit his aunt, Mrs. Clara Martin.-Mrs. Harry Polakoff's sister, Miss Rhoda Gold-berg, is here for two weeks from New York.-Bill Kinzer returned this week from the summer's vacation he took at a New England camp.
-I hear that while there he climbed Mount Marcy.- The Philip Wexlers expect to be visited this weekend by a friend from New York, William Galaga.-Mrs. Freeman Morgan has just return-ed to her home at 2-A Ridge Road after a 21⁄2 month visit with relatives in Michigan.-Mr. and Mrs. Thomas Ricker are in New York for a few days of vacation.
+Bob McClary, former Cooperator staff member, arrived from Oregon this week to visit his aunt, Mrs. Clara Martin.-Mrs. Harry Polakoff's sister, Miss Rhoda Gold-berg, is here for two weeks from New York.-Bill Kinzer returned this week from the summer's vacation he took at a New England camp.
+I hear that while there he climbed Mount Marcy.-The Philip Wexlers expect to be visited this weekend by a friend from New York, William Galaga.-Mrs. Freeman Morgan has just returned to her home at 2-A Ridge Road after a 21⁄2 month visit with relatives in Michigan.-Mr. and Mrs. Thomas Ricker are in New York for a few days of vacation.

 Greenbelt has everything!
 Now it's a night-blooming cereus.
-The Al Arnesses have one that bloom-ed Monday night.
+The Al Arnesses have one that bloomed Monday night.
 It would be just my luck, if I had one, to sleep while the thing bloomed.

-Thought for the Week Depart-ment: Let's make every week a \$300 week in the theater's War Savings Bond sales, The men who are witnessing and experiencing death in less safe spots of the world would be glad to know that we're helping to buy tanks, planes and guns to make the whole horwe're helping to buy tanks, planes and guns to make the whole horrible affair cease a little sooner.
+Thought for the Week Department: Let's make every week a

+ment: Let's make every week a \$300 week in the theater's War Savings Bond sales.
+The men who are witnessing and experiencing death in less safe spots of the world would be glad to know that we're helping to buy tanks, planes and guns to make the whole horrible affair cease a little sooner.